Robert Myddelton Biddulph (1805–1872)

-Robert Myddelton Biddulph (20 June 1805 – 21 March 1872) was a British landowner and Member of Parliament for the Liberal Party.
+Colonel Robert Myddelton Biddulph (20 June 1805 – 21 March 1872) was a British landowner and Member of Parliament for the Liberal Party.

 Early life

 He was the elder son of Robert Myddelton Biddulph (1761–1814) of Burghill by his wife Charlotte Myddelton of Chirk Castle, Denbighshire.
 He was educated at Eton College.
 He succeeded his father in 1814 and his mother in 1843, inheriting the Chirk estate.
 His younger brother was Thomas Myddelton Biddulph (1809–1878), an officer in the British Army and courtier.

 Career

 He was Member of Parliament for Denbigh Boroughs from 1830 to 1832 and for Denbighshire from 1832 to 1835 and from 1852 to 1868.

 He was Colonel of the Royal Denbigh Rifles Militia from 1840, Lord Lieutenant of Denbighshire from 1841, and an aide-de-camp to Queen Victoria from 1869, holding all these offices until his death.

 Personal life

 On 31 May 1832, he married Frances Mostyn-Owen, daughter of William Mostyn-Owen of Woodhouse in Shropshire, and granddaughter of William Mostyn Owen (c.
 1742–1795), a Member of Parliament for Montgomeryshire.
 They had three sons (one of whom predeceased him) and three daughters.
 His children included: